klayveR/poe-log-monitor/README.md

 ### Constructor([options])
 - `options` - An optional object containing some of the following options
     - `logfile` - The path to Path of Exile's Client.txt
+    	- default: `C:/Program Files (x86)/Grinding Gear Games/Path of Exile/logs/Client.txt`
-    - `interval` - (default: 1000) Interval, in milliseconds, to check for changes in the log file
+    - `interval` - The interval, in milliseconds, to check for changes in the log file
+    	- default: `1000`

 Constructs a new `PathOfExileLog`.
 If the path to the log file is valid, the script will automatically start monitoring it.
 You can pause or resume monitoring using the `pause()` or `start()` method respectively.